partrickJhonson/beef/Information-Gathering.md

 ## Browser Fingerprinting

-When a browser is hooked, BeEF will automatically gather several pieces of information on the hooked browser:
+When a browser is hooked, BeEF will automatically gather several pieces of information on the hooked browser, including:

 * Browser Name and Version
 * Browser User Agent
 * Plugins (including Java, ActiveX, VBS, Flash...)
-* Windows Size
+* If Adobe Flash Player is installed

 _Default information on the hooked browser gathered by BeEF:_